CommitmentIssues418/CAS-in-applied-Data-Science/Module 1/README.md

 ---

 ## Learning Objectives
-After completing this module, participants are able to:

-- identify and categorize different data types (structured, semi-structured, unstructured)
-- evaluate data sources and assess data quality
+learn to understand different data sources and types and how to design data management models and plans.
-- implement basic data acquisition workflows
-- design a data management model
-- create a data management plan (CDR)
-- understand metadata standards and FAIR principles

 ---